johnsonandjohnson/Bodiless-JS/packages/bodiless-layouts/README.md

 ### Add a new component

-When you activate a flowContainerGrid you will be able to add a new component to the flowContainer via the menu.
+When you activate a flowContainer you will be able to add a new component to the flowContainer via the menu.

 By clicking on the component selector button you can scroll through all of the available components.
 You can filter the components by: